Nutrition Guideline Highlights

 • Processed fruit products such as fruit leathers, fruit chips, or fruit flavoured rolls

-• Whole grain, whole wheat, or bran is first on the ingredient list, sodium is less than or equal to 10% DV (daily value) per serving, and sugar is less than or equal to 8g per 30g serving
+• Sodium is less than or equal to 10% DV (daily value) per serving

 • Enriched wheat flour or multigrain items